Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 import requests

-from boltons.iterutils import flatten
+from boltons.iterutils import flatten, unique

 from boltons.pathutils import shrinkuser